vertica/VerticaPy/docs/source/contribution_guidelines_code_auto_doc_example.rst

 Structure for docstring
 ========================

-An ideal docstring should have the following struvture:
+An ideal docstring should have the following structure:

 Version information
 --------------------